An assortment of vital survival items including a flashlight, water, medication, and other essentials, key for bartering during crisis situations.

 There's no better time than now to start building your stockpile.
 Disasters often strike unexpectedly, and waiting until the last minute could lead to a hopeless search for supplies.
 Starting now, you can avoid being caught off guard when disaster strikes.

 Disasters are events whose economics are highly uncertain.
-However, there are aspects of the situation that can be done.
-When that scenario happens, economic bartering will also rule.
+However, some aspects of the situation can be managed.
+When that scenario occurs, economic bartering will also rule.

-Thus, preparation for this one and all those that cover the base will make it possible to work with time calls.
+Thus, preparation for this one and all those covering the base will allow for working with time calls.

 Leave a comment